Meningitis: Diagnosis

 Diagnosing meningitis as promptly as possible can improve outcomes.
-There is no specific sign or symptom that can diagnose meningitis and a lumbar puncture (spinal tap) to examine the cerebrospinal fluid is recommended for diagnosis.
+There are no specific signs or symptoms that can indicate meningitis, and a lumbar puncture (spinal tap) to examine the cerebrospinal fluid is recommended for diagnosis.
 Lumbar puncture is contraindicated if there is a mass in the brain (tumor or abscess) or the intracranial pressure (ICP) is elevated, as it may lead to brain herniation.
 If someone is at risk for either a mass or raised ICP (recent head injury, a known immune system problem, localizing neurological signs, or evidence on examination of a raised ICP), a CT or MRI scan is recommended prior to the lumbar puncture.
 This applies in 45% of all adult cases.

 There are no physical tests that can rule out or determine if a person has meningitis.
 The jolt accentuation test is not specific or sensitive enough to completely rule out meningitis.

-If someone is suspected of having meningitis, blood tests are performed for markers of inflammation (e.g. C-reactive protein, complete blood count), as well as blood cultures.
+If someone is suspected of having meningitis, blood tests are performed for markers of inflammation (e.g., C-reactive protein, complete blood count), as well as blood cultures.
 If a CT or MRI is required before LP, or if LP proves difficult, professional guidelines suggest that antibiotics should be administered first to prevent delay in treatment, especially if this may be longer than 30 minutes.
 Often, CT or MRI scans are performed at a later stage to assess for complications of meningitis.

 In severe forms of meningitis, monitoring of blood electrolytes may be important; for example, hyponatremia is common in bacterial meningitis.
 The cause of hyponatremia, however, is controversial and may include dehydration, the inappropriate secretion of the antidiuretic hormone (SIADH), or overly aggressive intravenous fluid administration.